I-is-as-I-does/Nexus/README.md

 ### Nexus CMS

-A one-click solution to create and auto-deploy Nexus instances... and markdown pages!
+A free, 1 minute setup solution to create and auto-deploy Nexus instances... and static pages!
-Nexus CMS makes use of 11ty to generate files, and Netlify CMS for a user-friendly backend.
+Under the hood, Nexus CMS makes use of 11ty to generate files, and Netlify CMS for a user-friendly backend.

 Repository: [I-is-as-I-does/Nexus-CMS](https://github.com/I-is-as-I-does/Nexus-CMS)